Development assistance in Sub-Saharan Africa

-Sub-Saharan Africa is a diverse region: the development context and challenges faced differ dramatically between the 49 countries.
-However, many of the key constraints to economic growth are shared across the continent, including: skills shortages; poor enabling environments for business and governance; food insecurity and low agricultural productivity; humanitarian crises; and gender and other inequalities.
+The effects of COVID-19, development context and challenges faced differ dramatically between the diverse countries of the Sub-Saharan region.
+However, many of the key constraints to economic growth are shared across the continent, including: health systems capacity; skills shortages; poor enabling environments for business and governance; food insecurity and low agricultural productivity; humanitarian crises; and gender and other inequalities.
 Africa is at the bottom of almost every knowledge economy indicator, and many of its tertiary education systems are not capable of meeting the immediate skill needs or supporting sustained productivity-led growth.
 These skill shortages are particularly acute at the professional levels.
 In the public sector, these skill deficits hinder the capacity of governments to deliver services, support sustained growth and address development challenges.

 By contributing to African leadership and human capacity development in these fields, Australia Awards are also helping to address Australia's national interest in the security, stability and prosperity of Sub-Saharan Africa.
 The fast growing population of the Sub-Saharan Africa region presents increasing opportunities for trade and investment-led development gains.
 African countries are active members of global political and trade organisations and are important partners in addressing global issues such as economic growth, trade liberalisation, agricultural productivity and food security, trans-national crime and counter-terrorism.
 The social and academic networks scholars develop with Australians and Australian institutions contribute to considerable goodwill towards Australia, as well as helping facilitate our economic and public diplomacy initiatives and supporting people-to-people links.